bilgearikk/website/website/versioned_docs/version-fils_en/project/2025/maria.ghibirdic/index.md

 ### Week 12 - 18 May
 Observing the overall development of my project, I decided to add a few functionalities to my project, aiming for a more veritable result.
 ### Week 19 - 25 May
+This week, I integrated the MAX30102 heart rate sensor via I²C and added a dedicated Heart Rate screen to the smartwatch.
+The display now shows live raw data from the sensor, along with a heart icon.
+I also fixed screen rendering issues to ensure each screen refreshes cleanly and independently.
+Debugging included resolving I²C read conflicts and properly handling sensor initialization errors.
 ## Hardware

 1. **Microcontroller**